Ordoñez History, Family Crest & Coats of Arms

 The surname Ordoñez was first found in Asturias, where the Christian Reconquest of the Iberian peninsula began in the eighth century.
 One of the earliest records of the family was Sancho Ordóñez (c.
 895 - 929), King of Galicia from 926 and until his death in 929.
 He was the eldest son of Ordoño II, (c.
 873-924) who king of Galicia from 910, and king of Galicia and León from 914 until his death.

 Later, Sancho Ordóñez (before 1042- c.1080), a count who lived in the 11th-century.
 His father was Ordoño Bermúdez, an illegitimate son of King Bermudo II of León.

-Important Dates for the Ordoñez family
+Early History of the Ordoñez family